radvieira/corral/README.md

-# A Playground for Experimenting with things Angular
+# A playground for experimenting with things Angular

 The example: